meld-cp/obsidian-build/docs/user-guide.md

 Within the current note:
 - All tables are parsed and added to the `$.data` array.
 - All non-`meld-build` blocks are added to the `$.blocks` array.
-- All `JavaScript` blocks with `meld-build` are concatenated, sandboxed and executed.
+- `JavaScript` blocks with `meld-build` are concatenated, sandboxed and executed.

 ## Toolbar